MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-ip-web-service.md

 - **Format=\<JSON \| CSV \| RSS\>** —In addition to the JSON and CSV formats, the version web method also supports RSS.
 You can use this optional parameter along with the _AllVersions=true_ parameter to request an RSS feed that can be used with Outlook or other RSS readers.
 - **Instance=\<Worldwide \| China \| USGovDoD \| USGovGCCHigh\>** —This optional parameter specifies the instance to return the version for.
 If omitted, all instances are returned.
 Valid instances are: Worldwide, China, USGovDoD, USGovGCCHigh.

-The version web method is not rate limited and does not ever return 429 HTTP Response Codes.
+The version web method isn't rate limited and doesn't ever return 429 HTTP Response Codes.
 The response to the version web method does include a cache-control header recommending caching of the data for 1 hour.
 The result from the version web method can be a single record or an array of records.
 The elements of each record are:

 - instance—The short name of the Microsoft 365 service instance.
 - latest—The latest version for endpoints of the specified instance.